RomanVakulenko/Habits/README.md

 - adding / editing / deleting a habit
 - track habits doing by days
 - saves it
-- infoScreen text has the internet link to source - can open it
+- infoScreen has the internet link to source - can open it

 **Stack**
 - MVVM + Coordinator, NSAttributedString & NSMutableAttributedString for InfoScreen